50 Christmas Memories journal prompts

 Among our treasures are Snoopy and Woodstock ornaments from our first year of marriage in 1975, Battenburg lace angels and bread dough animals handmade by dear friends, a red double-decker bus purchased in the UK during a visit to our son, and ornaments with photos of our kids and grandkids over the years.

-My stepmom passed away just over a year ago, and as I cleaned out her apartment, I found boxes of my dad’s glass ornaments—ones I remember from my own childhood.
+After my stepmom passed away, I found boxes of my dad’s glass ornaments—ones I remember from my own childhood—in her apartment.
 Talk about a rush of memories!
 Faded and fragile, these treasured globes have found a new home in glass vases on our sideboard.

 Celebrating the Christ Child